devmaxcat/profile-generator-js/CONTRIBUTING.md

 # Contributing to profile-generator-js

 Hello!
 Contributions are appreciated and supported.
-This document outlines how you can best contribute to this repository.
+This document outlines how you can best contribute to profile-generator-js.

 ## Table of Contents
 - [Reporting Bugs](#reporting-bugs)